 General Mills, a food-processing company, was contracted to construct the spherical aluminum gondola and the envelope for the HELIOS balloon.
 There had been major advances in plastics technology since the late 1930s, and one material, polyethylene, seemed ideal for balloon envelopes.
 Unlike cellophane, which became brittle in the cold and degraded when exposed to high-altitude ozone and ultraviolet light, polyethylene worked well over a wide range of temperatures and resisted attack by ozone and ultraviolet.
 It weighed about a quarter as much as rubberized fabric per unit area, and it cost less than a fiftieth as much.
 It was also much more suitable for machine fabrication and assembly than rubberized fabric, with balloons made of strips or "gores" of polyethylene that were taped together.

-The first HELIOS flight, of an unmanned balloon with a volume of 850 cubic meters (30,000 cubic feet) and carrying a 28.6 kilogram (63 pound) payload, was from Saint Cloud, Minnesota, on 25 September 1947.
+The first HELIOS flight, of an autonomous balloon with a volume of 850 cubic meters (30,000 cubic feet) and carrying a 28.6-kilogram (63-pound) payload, was from Saint Cloud, Minnesota, on 25 September 1947.
 Despite the fact that the balloon left much to be desired in terms of production quality, it reached an altitude of 30,500 meters (100,000 feet).
 The next two flights were complete failures, but although the fourth flight took three days to come down, it returned superb cosmic ray data.

-The ultimate goal of HELIOS was to fly assemblies of balloons to carry a manned gondola.
-However, the assemblies would have to be impractically big, and so the program was redefined to fly unmanned payloads using single balloons and renamed SKYHOOK.
+The ultimate goal of HELIOS was to fly assemblies of balloons to carry a crewed gondola.
+However, the assemblies would have to be impractically big, and so the program was redefined to fly autonomous payloads using single balloons, and renamed SKYHOOK.
 Flights continued and gradually became a smooth process, with balloons routinely taking payloads to 30,500 meters (100,000 feet) or more.
 In 1949 Winzen, who held many of the key patents on the SKYHOOK balloons, formed his own company, Winzen Research, to build the high-altitude balloons for SKYHOOK and other US government balloon programs.

 Helium was used as the lifting gas, with the balloons released when they were no more than 5% full.
 A balloon could not rise too slowly lest it be blown back across the ground, but it could not rise too fast since that would overstress the envelope.
 SKYHOOK payloads often consisted of cosmic-ray traps, which were stacks of photographic plates; or biological test payloads, such as seeds, mice, hamsters, and monkeys, with life support systems developed for the "passengers" to keep them from freezing or suffocating.